 Because hybrid apps are developed like a web app, performance and user experience can suffer.
 As well, since they are not built to run on a specific operating system, users may experience slower loading times and updates may be more frequent and costly.
-When choosing hybrid apps, user experience is often sacrificed because you cannot customize based on operating system.
+When choosing hybrid apps, the user experience is often sacrificed because you cannot customize based on the operating system.
 You will have to consider how simple or complex your app is.

 What are the key features you need for your app to work?

-- Will your app need to support gestures (tap, double tap, swipe etc.)?
+- Will your app need to support gestures (tap, double-tap, swipe, etc.)?

-- Will your app need to access the device’s features (camera, microphone, navigation etc.)?
+- Will your app need to access the device’s features (camera, microphone, navigation, etc.)?

 - Will your app need the ability to use push notifications?